 5.8.1 A complaint that involves harassment/discrimination or retaliation for participation in a workplace harassment/discrimination complaint or investigation by an elected officer shall be directed to County Counsel, located at 675 Texas Street, Suite 6600, Fairfield, California 94533.
 County Counsel will then retain a neutral investigator, who is familiar with harassment/discrimination complaint issues in the public sector, from outside the County to conduct the investigation.
-The complainant will be asked to complete a complaint form and to provide all documentation regarding the harassment/discrimination prepared by the employee/unpaid interns/volunteer/contractor and notes. letters. etc.. aiven to the applicant/employee/unpaid intern/volunteer/contractor by the alleged perpetrator.
-The investigator will prepare written findings and a resolution of the complaint.
+The complainant will be asked to complete a provide complaint form and all documentation regarding to harassment/discrimination prepared by the employee/unpaid interns/volunteer/contractor applicant/employee/unpaid and notes. letters. etc., given to the The investigator will prepare intern/volunteer/contractor by the alleged perpetrator. written findings and a resolution of the complaint.
 The complainant will be notified in writing of the completion of the investigation.